Complying with the new regime

 What is involved?

-The General Data Protection Regulation (GDPR) comes into effect on 25th May 2018 – bringing about the most fundamental change in data protection law in a generation.
+The General Data Protection Regulation (GDPR) came into effect on 25th May 2018 – bringing about the most fundamental change in data protection law in a generation.
 Its purpose is to protect the rights of individuals and the security of their data.
-This new regime will impact every business, public authority and non-commercial organisation in the UK.
+This new regime impacts every business, public authority and non-commercial organisation in the UK.
 Not complying with the GDPR will have heavy consequences.